ccorcos/meteor-react-mixin/README.md

 `React.MeteorMixin` allows you to tightly integrate Meteor with React.

-This mixin with convert any props into reactive variables `this.rprops` so you can use tem with `getMeteorState` for fine-grained reactivity of the state.
+This mixin with convert any props into reactive variables `this.rprops` so you can use them with `getMeteorState` for fine-grained reactivity of the state.
 If a props is an instance of ReactiveVar, then it will be passed into rprops as you might expect.

 ```js
 getMeteorState: {